Current as of July 19, 2021

 Your military benefits, like access to commissaries and exchanges and health care, tie into your military identification card.
-With current stay-at-home orders in place in most areas because of coronavirus disease 2019, you may be wondering how military ID, Common Access Card and Volunteer Logical Access Credentials issuance and renewal will work.
+At a time of increased precautions and restrictions because of coronavirus disease 2019, you may be wondering how military ID, Common Access Card and Volunteer Logical Access Credentials issuance and renewal will work.

-Review the following details to learn about the temporary updates (in place through June 30, 2021) that change issuance and renewal processes during this COVID-19 pandemic.
+Review the following details to learn about temporary updates that change issuance and renewal processes during the COVID-19 pandemic.

-- Contact your nearest RAPIDS site for assistance or schedule an appointment to renew your ID card or get a replacement if it is lost or stolen.
-Note that cards that are remotely issued from online application will have an expiration date of one year from the date of issuance.
+- Contact your nearest RAPIDS site for assistance or to schedule an appointment to renew your ID card or get a replacement if it is lost or stolen.

 - Do not use your ID card if your eligibility has ended.
-The DOD will verify your eligibility electronically before taking away an expired ID card with an expiration date on or after Jan.
-1, 2020.
+The DOD will verify your eligibility electronically before taking away an expired ID card with an expiration date between Jan.
+1, 2020 and July 31, 2021.

-If your status is listed in the Individuals column of the following chart, you are eligible to continue using your current military ID while you take the step(s) noted to renew your ID card that is set to expire on or after Jan.
-1, 2020.
+If your status is listed in the Individuals column of the following chart, take the corresponding step(s) noted to renew your ID card that is set to expire between Jan.
+1, 2020 and July 31, 2021.

 |Individuals||Impact to Benefits||Steps to Take|